Edit Blog Post

 The most important is the Pacific House

 ; built as a courthouse, it now holds a museum on the town.

-The building has wooden balconies over whitewashed walls, reminiscent of the last town I visited founded by the Spanish, St. Augustine in Florida (see March 28th
+The building has wooden balconies over whitewashed walls, reminiscent of the last town I visited founded by the Spanish, St. Augustine in Florida (see Everything old is new again

 Monterrey was founded